Gualdrada Berti: In Dante's Divine Comedy

 Dante mentions Gualdrada in his Divine Comedy.
 Her name appears in Canto XVI, line 37 of Inferno, when Dante meets the Florentine man, Guido Guerra V, in the ring of the Seventh Circle of Hell reserved for the sodomites.
 Dante describes Guerra as the "grandson of the good Gualdrada," giving him the honor of coming from an admirable family and using Gualdrada's image of a virtuous and good woman to do so.

-Dante himself was not only a Florentine, but a (White) Guelph, so the marriage between Gualdrada, a member of a notable Ghibelline clan, to Guido Guerra III, a Guelph leader, which ended hostilities between the two factions in the city of Florence, is an event that would be understandably important to him and worthy of praise and admiration.
+Dante himself was not only a Florentine, but a (White) Guelph, so the marriage between Gualdrada, a member of a notable Ghibelline clan, to Guido Guerra III, a Guelph leader, which ended hostilities between the two factions in the city of Florence, is an event that would be important to him.
 This is especially likely since Dante started writing Inferno soon after he had been exiled from Florence for his political alignment as a White Guelph.

 Dante's respect for Gualdrada extends beyond her to her family as well.
 Her father, Bellincion Berti, is mentioned in Canto XV, lines 112-113 and Canto XVI, line 99 of Paradiso XV as a model citizen and a symbol of the virtue of old Florence.